rjorel/personal-website/README.md

 [class](https://github.com/laravel/framework/blob/master/src/Illuminate/Foundation/Mix.php).

 ### Repository
-Repository uses Vue to be interactive and avoid page reloading for each visited file or directory.
+Repository uses JS to be interactive and avoid page reloading for each visited file or directory.
 Information about the current visited file is requested via the `p` parameter in AJAX request.

 ### Sitemap generation